 Founded in 1976 as Multitech, Acer Inc. is a Taiwanese company that started as a distributor of electronic parts.
 Since then, the company—renamed Acer in 1987—has expanded its product portfolio to include a multitude of products, including desktop computers, laptops, tablets, servers, monitors, smartphones, and more.
 Acer produces a wide range of laptops, from cheap Chromebooks to high-end productivity and creator models, as well as gaming laptops at different price points.
-They're most well known for their budget and mid-range offerings, which are often among the best value models you can find on the market, competing against the likes of Lenovo and HP.
+It's most well-known for its budget and mid-range offerings, which are often among the best value models you can find on the market, competing against the likes of Lenovo and HP.

-If you want something more affordable, check out the Acer Chromebook Plus Spin 714 (2024), a 2-in-1 convertible.
-This Chrome OS device is better suited for those with a light workload, as it sports a lower-power Intel U-series processor.
-Also, Chrome OS is more limited than Windows; significantly fewer programs run on Chrome OS, so you must ensure that you can complete your work via the Chrome browser or an Android app.
+If you want something more affordable, check out the Acer Chromebook Plus Spin 714 (2024).
+This 2-in-1 convertible is best suited for those with a light workload, as it sports a slower processor.
+Also, fewer programs run on Chrome OS, so you must ensure that you can access everything through the Chrome browser or an Android app.
 As for the laptop itself, it feels surprisingly well-built compared to most Chromebooks, and its compact design makes it easy to carry around.
-It sports a nice FHD+ display, an amazingly comfortable keyboard, and an excellent 1440p webcam.
-The display gets pretty bright, so you get good visibility in well-lit settings, and since this is a 2-in-1, you can flip the screen around and use it as a tablet.
+You get a bright FHD+ display, an amazingly comfortable keyboard, and an excellent 1440p webcam.
+The display supports pen input if you want to take handwritten notes or draw, but you have to buy the stylus separately.

 Searching for a budget-friendly model or shopping for a younger student?
 The Acer Aspire 3 Spin 14 (2023) might fit the bill.
 We have yet another 14-inch model, but as you can probably guess from its price, this is a fairly low-end device, so expect some compromises.
 It's available with an Intel N100, N200, or Core i3-N305 CPU; they're all low-power processors that can handle general productivity tasks like text processing, web browsing, and video playback, but since you can only get 4GB or 8GB of RAM, heavy multitasking is a no-go.
 Expect around seven hours of battery life with light use; a quick charge may be necessary to get through a typical work or school day.